baokhoavu/ridetorontoreact/README.md

 [Ride Toronto 2020 Homepage](https://secure.conquercancer.ca/q1e2/) is a test app created to render a single page with components.
 This was created in order to mimic the WordPress version in order to differentiate pro's and con's between the approach... ( WordPress, React, Angular, AWS, LO )

-This is a simple full stack [React](https://reactjs.org/) application with a [Node.js](https://nodejs.org/en/) and [Express](https://expressjs.com/) backend.
-Client side code is written in React and the backend API is written using Express.
-This application is configured with [Airbnb's ESLint rules](https://github.com/airbnb/javascript) and formatted through [prettier](https://prettier.io/).

 # React Test

 [![Build Status](https://travis-ci.org/crsandeep/simple-react-full-stack.svg?branch=master)](https://travis-ci.org/crsandeep/simple-react-full-stack)